user-74/old-portfolio/index.md

 Wilson Gao.

 Passionate coder and avid neuroscientist.
-Interested in Artificial Intelligence and Machine Learning.
+Currently interested in web development.
+Also artificial intelligence.

 Currently a university student at UofT, studying computer science and neuroscience.